MileHacker Logo

 Cultural Immersion

-Tuxtla Gutiérrez has various ways to immerse yourself in Chiapanecan culture, from classic arts to local festivals.
+Tuxtla Gutiérrez features different ways to immerse yourself in Chiapanecan culture, from traditional arts to local festivals.

 Workshops & Performances